JorgePedraza2019/MIT-XPRO-BAD-BANK-FINAL-PROJECT-BACK/README.md

 ## Roadmap of future improvements:
 The future improvements to apply in this project is to build more API endpoints.

+## Notes:
+- The project was created with node 21.5.0

 ## License information:
 MIT License